pylint: disable=c-extension-no-member

 options.oauth_token = oauth_token

-if connection_options and "bypass_ssl_cert_check" in connection_options:
+if "bypass_ssl_cert_check" in connection_options:

-options.skip_ssl_cert_verification = connection_options[
+options.skip_ssl_cert_verification = connection_options["bypass_ssl_cert_check"]

 self._connection = GPUdb(host=url, options=options)